Hwang Sok-yong

-Life
+Biography

-Hwang was born in Hsinking (today Changchun), Manchukuo, during the period of Japanese rule.
+Hwang was born in Xinjing (today Changchun), Manchukuo, during the period of Japanese rule.
 His family returned to Korea after liberation in 1945.
-He later obtained a bachelor's degree in philosophy from Dongguk University(동국대학교).
+He later obtained a bachelor's degree in philosophy from Dongguk University.

 Hwang has been an avid reader of a wide range of literature and he wanted to become a writer since childhood.

-In 1964 he was jailed for political reasons and met labor activists.
+In 1964, he was jailed for political reasons and met labor activists.
 Upon his release he worked at a cigarette factory and at several construction sites around the country.

-In 1966~1969 he was part of the Republic of Korea Marine Corps during the Vietnam War, reluctantly fighting for the American cause that he saw as an attack on a liberation struggle:
+In 1966–1969, he was part of the Republic of Korea Marine Corps during the Vietnam War, reluctantly fighting for the American cause that he saw as an attack on a liberation struggle:

-In Vietnam he was responsible for "clean-up," erasing the proof of civilian massacres and burying the dead.
+In Vietnam he was responsible for "clean-up", erasing the proof of civilian massacres and burying the dead.
 A gruesome experience in which he was constantly surrounded by corpses that were gnawed by rats and abuzz with flies.
 Based on these experiences he wrote the short story "The Pagoda" in 1970, which won the daily newspaper Chosun Ilbo's new year prize, and embarked on an adult literary career.

 His first novel Mr. Han's Chronicle, the story of a family separated by the Korean War, was published in 1970.
-The novel is still topical today after Kim Dae-jung's visit to North Korea and meeting with Kim Jong-il led to reunion programs for separated families, and talk of reunification.
+The novel is still relevant after Kim Dae-jung's visit to North Korea and meeting with Kim Jong Il led to reunions of separated families and talk of reunification.
 Mr. Han's Chronicle was translated into French by Zulma in 2002.